 Cassoulet for Supper

-Bastille Day, the French national holiday, is next week and in ode of the celebrations, cassoulet is taking centre stage.
-It's a hearty slow-cooked dish from the French Languedoc region and rich with duck, sausage, haricot beans and tradition - built for winter and made to share.
+Bastille Day, the French national holiday, was celebrated last week, and in ode to the occasion, cassoulet took centre stage.
+A hearty, slow-cooked dish from the French Languedoc region, it was rich with duck, sausage, haricot beans and tradition — built for winter and made to share.

-We’re cooking with corn-fed duck from the Moorabool Valley — prized for its sweet fat and rich flavour.
-It's a style of slow and generous cooking we love, all finished in a wood-fire oven, resulting in in the crispest skin and tenderest of meats.
+We cooked with corn-fed duck from the Moorabool Valley, prized for its sweet fat and rich flavour.
+It was a style of slow and generous cooking we love, all finished in the wood-fire oven, resulting in the crispest skin and tenderest of meats.

-To drink, choose a glass of Beaujolais, poured from some of the region’s most respected producers: Daniel Bouland, Olivier Coquard and Domaine du Petit Pérou.
-These wines, grown across the rolling hills of the cru villages of Morgon and Brouilly, bring freshness and lift to the cassoulet’s rich, slow-cooked depth.
+To drink, guests enjoyed glasses of Beaujolais from some of the region’s most respected producers — Daniel Bouland, Olivier Coquard and Domaine du Petit Pérou.
+The wines, grown across the rolling hills of the cru villages of Morgon and Brouilly, brought freshness and lift to the cassoulet’s rich, slow-cooked depth.

 From 5pm